josephoaks/SUSE/Leap-SLES-upgrade.md

 # Upgrade OpenSUSE Leap to SLES

-1. `sudo zypper in SUSEConnect`
-1. `sudo SUSEConnect -r <CODE> -p SLES/15.3/x86_64`
-1. `SUSEConnect -p sle-module-basesystem/15.3/x86_64`
-1. `zypper lr --url`
-  this will list all the repositories, you will need to remove any that are associated with openSUSE
-1. `zypper rr #` from the previous command list output for each that match opensuse, repeat till all are removed
+1. `zypper in yast2-registration rollback-helper ` *install 2 packages to help with the upgrade*
+1. `systemctl enable rollback` *not needed but good to have incase something goes wrong*
+1. `yast2 registration` *register with the SCC your email/subscription code*
+1. `yast2 migration` *preforms the actual migration, this will show you which products are available to migrate to*
+1. `zypper rm $(zypper --no-refresh packages --orphaned | gawk '{print $5}' | tail -n +5)` *cleanup process of orphaned packages*
-1. `zypper dup --force-resolution`
+1. `reboot`

-reboot the system, you should be on SLES, check the /etc/os-release
+Once rebooted, you can check the /etc/os-release to verify the migration.